hosein2rd/x-coin-challenge/README.md

 2. For maintaining the backend app we need logger.
 I used `winston` for this problem.

 3. There wasn't any error handling.
-If app will crashed there was no good error response for that.
+If the app crashes there was no appropriate error response for that.
 I added default express error handling.

 4. We need to validate input from request to protect our APIs.
 I used `express-validator`.